The Victorian ACCO Model

 Other features of the Victorian ACCO Model

-Victorian ACCOs are structured as:
+VACCHO’s 34 Members are structured as:

-Funding and Resourcing
+Resourcing

 ACCOs also generate fee-for-service income through Medicare, NDIS, Aged Care and the Childcare Subsidy Scheme, but these market-based funding mechanisms are generally not financially viable for the population size, level of need and complexity of their clients.
 To offer these essential services ACCOs must subsidise from other income.
-Some ACCOs generate income from social and business enterprises, including agriculture and tourism.
-There is a relatively small amount of philanthropic investment in Victorian ACCOs.

 Scalability

-ACCOs are agile and experienced in scaling up their services in response to the changing demands and needs of the community, and from our advocacy for policy and funding changes.
 This will be increasingly important because the Aboriginal population in Victoria is growing at 3.8% per year, more than double the rate of the broader population at 1.6%.
 Between 2006 and 2021, the total population of Aboriginal people in Victoria increased by 135% to 78,696, with a median age of 24 years compared to 38 years in the broader population.

 Challenges to the Victorian ACCO Model

 The Victorian and Commonwealth governments have committed to supporting the holistic and integrated ACCO model, but funding remains fragmented and disintegrated.
-Funds are allocated through a maze of separate grants and agreements, from dozens of funding sources.
+ACCO funding is a maze of separate grants and agreements, from dozens of funding sources.
 Most are not recurrent, and many are for 12 months only, even though service delivery is ongoing and supporting long term change.
-This approach leads to challenges with:
+ACCOs receive no baseline or operational funding.

-- Workforce attraction and retention, as long-term contracts cannot be offered.
+• Workforce attraction and retention, as long-term contracts cannot be offered.

-- Multiple uncoordinated data collection requirements, and a lack of data sovereignty to support the ACCO model.
+• Multiple uncoordinated data collection requirements, and a lack of data sovereignty to support the ACCO Model.

 How is Quality Assured?